 a.
 Parties, Activities, and Events

-- Students and student organizations are prohibited from sponsoring an event, party or program where alcohol is served or consumed without written authorization from the Dean of Students.
+i.
+Students and student organizations are prohibited from sponsoring an event, party, or program in which alcohol is served or consumed without written authorization from the dean of students.

-- Funding, donations, give-aways and other remuneration for Emerson College events and activities by the manufacturers, distributors or sellers of alcohol are prohibited without written authorization.
+iv.
+Funding, donations, giveaways, and other remuneration for Emerson College events and activities by the manufacturers, distributors, or sellers of alcohol are prohibited without written authorization.

-- No event may be held where a primary focus is the service and consumption of alcohol.
+vi.
+No event may be held in which a primary focus is the service and consumption of alcohol.

-- All College-sponsored student organization events and activities at which alcohol will be served or consumed must have the event’s advertising approved by the Dean of Students or his/her designee.
+vii.
+All College–sponsored student organization events and activities at which alcohol will be served or consumed must have the event’s advertising approved by the dean of students or a designee.

-- Student events where alcohol is served or consumed must follow the guidelines below:
+viii.
+Student events in which alcohol is served or consumed must follow the guidelines below:

 a) Admission charges and/or undergraduate student activities fees may not be used for the purchase of alcohol.

-b) Open bars or the serving of alcohol without charge is prohibited unless food and non-alcoholic beverages are also available free of charge.
-In addition, at least 25% of an event’s food and beverage budget must be used for the purchase of food, and at least 25% of an event’s food and beverage budget must be used for the purchase of non-alcoholic beverages.
+b) Open bars or the serving of alcohol without charge is prohibited unless food and nonalcoholic beverages are also available free of charge.
+In addition, at least 25 percent of an event’s food and beverage budget must be used for the purchase of food, and at least 25 percent of an event’s food and beverage budget must be used for the purchase of nonalcoholic beverages.

 d) No alcoholic beverages are permitted to be brought into the function area by attendees.

-- In addition, on-campus student events where alcohol is served or consumed must follow the guidelines below:
+ix.
+In addition, on–campus student events in which alcohol is served or consumed must follow the guidelines below:

 a) Alcohol permitted at an event will be restricted to beer and/or wine.